Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Concluding remarks

-are the cumulant coefficients averaged with quasi-equilibrium statistical operator $\hat{\varrho}_{q}^{kin}(t)$.
-Such calculation of structural function (\ref{eq2.2471}) enables one to consider the Fokker-Plank equation in Gauss approximations and higher in cumulant averages and by this means to obtain a chain of type Reynolds equations for time correlation functions $\langle (\hat{a}_{l}...\hat{a}_{j})\rangle^{t}$ in correspondence approximations.
-It is important to description of nonlinear fluctuations.
-The generalized hydrodynamical velocities $v(a;t)$ will be calculated in the same manner as for classical case \cite{l59d,l61,l63} through the cumulant representations in Gauss approximations or higher.
-Then we can present the transport kernels in the Fokker-Plank equation in type mode-coupling form \cite{l65} as in classical case.
-For quantum statistics its invites especial investigation that will be done in next papers.
+We have considered the first two approximations for $U^{(1)}(F|\tau)$ and $U^{(2)}(F|\tau)$, which allowed us to obtain the structure of function $W(a,a';t)$ given by Eq.~(\ref{eq2.56}).
+We proposed a method to calculate the structure function in the first approximation for $W^{(1)}(a,a';t)$ using the cumulant expansion (approximation with respect to correlations) with a Gaussian distribution for collective variables.
+Similar calculations can be used for hydrodynamic velocities (\ref{eq2.45}) which is important for microscopic derivation of the generalized transport kernels (\ref{eq2.28}).
+Such a calculation of the structure function enables us to consider the Fokker-Plank equation in Gauss approximations and higher, and to obtain a chain of Reynolds-type equations for time correlation functions $\langle \hat{a}_{l}\ldots\hat{a}_{j}\rangle^{t}$.
+The generalized hydrodynamical velocities $v({\bf a};t)$ will be calculated in the same manner as in the classical case \cite{Zubar1982,IdzIgnTok1996,MorTokIdzKob1996} using the cumulant representations in Gauss approximations or higher.
+Then, the transport kernels in the Fokker-Plank equation in the mode-coupling-like form could be presented similarly to the classical case \cite{Ignat1999}.
+The case of quantum statistics requires a special consideration which will be presented in a subsequent paper.